jasonntruong/WakeOnLANServer/README.md

 Yes, there are other ways to do this without any coding necessary, but that requires giving services your IP and PC MAC address.

-It also seemed like it'd be a fun project to do from scratch so I can get my foot through the "PHP door" :D
+It also seemed like it'd be a fun project to do from scratch so I can get my foot through the PHP, SQL, and Bash doors :D

 Currently I'm looking at how to implement encryption and ~~use POST requests rather than GET requests~~ to make the server safer to use

-**Uses: PHP, Python, SQL, Apache Server, Raspberry Pi**
+**Uses: PHP, Bash commands, SQL, Apache Server, Raspberry Pi**